 Lay out all of the existing costs attached to your organization’s current manual accounts payable process.
-Include costs like employee salaries and benefits, outsourcing costs material costs like paper, postage and printing and the cost and maintenance of equipment used in the process.
+Include costs like employee salaries and benefits, outsourcing costs, material costs like paper, postage, and printing, and the cost and maintenance of equipment used in the process.

 Once you have gathered the necessary information, you can start presenting the potential cost savings from accounts payable automation.

 Further value is gained from the removal of issues that staff would usually have spent a considerable amount of time on.
-The below graph from Paystream Advisors highlights how big a problem this can be without accounts payable automation.

 Additionally, automation optimizes the invoice approval process.
 Faster approval times mean invoices are paid earlier and early payment discounts are captured, which may previously have been missed.